travel blogger influencer campaign

 Another decadent work/social dinner…but this one was my favorite!
 Photo by Kirsten Alana

-In the afternoon we’d do one of two more activities such as visit a winery (more drinking), ziplining, horseback riding, rafting, or visiting farms.
+In the afternoon, we’d do one of two more activities, such as visiting a winery (more drinking), ziplining, horseback riding, rafting, or visiting farms.
 Then we’d go out to dinner with more tourism people.
-Many times the lunches and dinners were big events where the tourism rep invited numerous people from the county or travel industry.
-This meant that we ate and drank very well for 19 days, but it also meant that we never had any down time to just eat and not have to be social.
-I think that was one of the most challenging and exhausting things is that it was 19 days of being socially on all the time; except when we were in the car driving which is when we’d collapse.
+Many times, the lunches and dinners were big events where the tourism rep invited numerous people from the county or travel industry.
+This meant that we ate and drank very well for 19 days, but it also meant that we never had any downtime just to eat and not have to be social.
+I think that one of the most challenging and exhausting things is that it was 19 days of being socially on all the time, except when we were in the car driving, which is when we’d collapse.
 Being a travel blogger or influencer is not for the introvert.

 This is pretty typical of a media trip with 12 to 14 hour workdays, but 19 days of that schedule with no breaks was exhausting.